meteor/meteor/docs/guides/development.md

 This will scaffold all required files for the new rule.
 Add the implementation, tests and description of your rule to these files.

-After implementing the rules, the rule has to be exported from `lib/index.js`.
+After implementation, the rule has to be exported from `lib/index.js`.
-Default options for the rule have to be set as well (also in `lib/index.js`).
+Recommended options for the rule should be set as well (also in `lib/index.js`).
-All rules must be disabled by default.

 ## Give back

 After making sure all tests pass and the test-coverage is at 100%, please send a PR to [dferber90/eslint-plugin-meteor](https://github.com/dferber90/eslint-plugin-meteor).
+Git commits messages must follow the [conventional changelog](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#-git-commit-guidelines) format.

 ## Essential Development Resources